-Classification of people with submission Extent of energified Submission restriction due to involvement with Extent of specified misconduct Submission restriction period specified misconduct misconduct restriction period
+Classification of people with submission restriction due to involvement with specified Extent of specified misconduct Submission restriction

+misconduct perioa

+1. Particularly r nalicious person

-person who, the research, commit 10 years
+who, from the beginning of the 10 years

-People involved in specific misconduct Author of the paper that is the product of Authors of the paper responsible for its content (supervisor, representative author, or others identified to be equally responsible for the paper) Misconduct has a large impact on the development of research in the relevant field, or the maliciousness of the misconduct is judged to be high Misconduct has a small impact on the development of research in the relevant field, or the maliciousness of the misconduct is judged to be low 5-7 years 3-5 years
+research, intended to commit

+People specified misconduct

+invoived in fic 2.
+Author of onduct the paper that is the product Authors of the Misconduct has a large

+specific paper impact on the

+misconduct responsible for development of research 5-7 years

+its content in the relevant field, or

+of research (supervisor, the maliciousness of the

+with specified representative misconduct is judged to

+misconduct author, or be high

+others identified Missondust has a small

+to be equally

+responsible for Impact on the

+the paper) development of research

+in the relevant field, or 3-5 years

+the maliciousness of the

+misconduct is judged to

+be low

+Authors other 2-3 vears

+than the above

+3. Person who er ngaged in

-Authors other than the above 2-3 years
+specified miscor nduct other than 2-3 years

-3. Person who engaged in specified misconduct other than those of 1. and 2.
-2-3 years
+those of 1. and 2.

-Misconduct has a 2-3 years
+Misconduct has a large

-large impact on
+impact on the

-the development

-of research in the
+development of research

-relevant field, or
+in the relevant field, or 2-3 years

-the maliciousness

-Author who was not involved in the of the misconduct
+Author who was not involved in the specified the maliciousness of the

-specified misconduct but was responsible is judged to be
+misconduct but was responsib le for the paper misconduct is judged to

-for the paper of the research involving high
+of the research involving specified misconduct be high

-specified misconduct (supervisor, Misconduct has a

-representative author, or others identified small impact on
+(supervisor, representative author, or others Misconduct has a small

-to be equally responsible for the paper) the development
+identified to be equally responsible for the impact on the

-of research in the 1.2.40000
+paper) development of research

-relevant field, or 1-2 years
+in the relevant field, or 1-2 years

-the maliciousness

-of the misconduct
+the maliciousness of the

-is judged to be low
+misconduct is judged to

+be low

 \ As a general rule, the submission restriction period is calculated as starting from the fiscal year following the fiscal year in which the specified misconduct is identified.

 The researcher is also ineligible in the fiscal year in which the specified misconduct is identified.